 While these errors can be quickly fixed, they do prolong the revenue cycle and require claims to be re-worked (which means more time and effort is spent and delays when the practice will receive reimbursement).

-How your EHR can help your medical billing and coding?
+How can integrated EHR help your medical billing and coding?

 Medical coding starts when a patient encounter occurs, and providers detail the visit or service in the patient’s EHR.
 With intuitive EHR software, providers can easily explain — using the correct codes — why they furnished specific services, items, or procedures.
 EHR systems are designed to automate many tasks that save physicians time and energy, such as electronic prescriptions and claim processing.